 Personal Career Management work with many individuals who are 50+ and want to make a career change, some want to explore career options and may also need help with their job search including CV writing, interview training and help with building their online presence.

-We provide a range of career coaching programmes that help you to establish what next in your career and support you with your job search campaign.
+We provide a range of career change programmes that help you to establish what next in your career and support you with your job search campaign.

 Contact us to arrange your free introductory meeting to find out more.